AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 77. Due to interactivity they tend to be way more fun than HC.
 Despite that, I generally don't recommend BC as a good learning platform for newcomers.
 Feedback loop is ineffective so it's harder to associate your actions with the outcome.

-78.  ost of the skills & wisdom gained from H Care applicable to BC contests.
+78. Most of the skills & wisdom gained from HC are applicable to BC.
 Prototyping.
 Good workflow.
 Code optimization.
 Many of the algorithms & techniques are still applicable (beam search is still useful).

 79. Most of the techniques fall into two types: complex state evaluation functions (aka heuristics) and search (beam search, rollouts, MCTS).
 It highly depends on the problem which one is more viable, but you have to master both to succeed.
 Extreme form of state evaluations are neural networks.

 80. Because the evaluation is very noisy it's often a good idea to ignore it altogether and focus on a solution that you believe will work.
 Search-based solutions tend to be more metagame agnostic.
 You can also develop a local league system for automatic state evaluation adjustments.
 I've been working on a simple local league [system](https://github.com/FakePsyho/psyleague) that would do automatic matchmaking.
 Somewhat similar tool to [psytester](https://github.com/FakePsyho/psytester) but for bot contests.